Skip to main content

 • Dimension name: is_bot

-• User property: is_bot
+• User property: is_bot GA4 custom dimension for is_bot

-1. Click Save.
+Click Save.

-Customer Type (Event Parameter)
+Customer Type (event parameter)

 Tracks whether a conversion event comes from a new or returning customer.
+Helps measure acquisition vs. retention performance.

-Expected Values
+Expected values

 • new — The customer is making their first purchase.